ursi/flake-utils/README.md

   }
   ```

-  and returns a set with the standard flake attributes, minus the `system` sub-attributes
+  and returns an attribute set with the standard flake attributes, minus the `system` sub-attributes

-- A set of inputs that must contain a `nixpkgs` attribute:\
+- An attribute set of inputs that must contain a `nixpkgs` attribute:\
   `default-systems` will go through all the inputs and check the following (in order)
     - Is it a functor that takes a `system` argument?
 And do all of the other arguments it takes (other than `pkgs`) have defaults?
     - Does it have a `defaultPackage`?
     - Does it have `packages`?

-  If any of these are true, `system` is applied appropriately (and potentailly `pkgs` in the case of a functor) and the result is passed to the function, passed as the first argument to `default-systems` (the one in the previous bullet point).
-For an input that is being used for `packages`, the set passed the function will be the set of packages, not a set with a `packages` attribute.
+  If any of these are true, `system` is applied appropriately (and potentially `pkgs` in the case of a functor) and the result is passed to the function which was passed as the first argument to `default-systems` (the one in the previous bullet point).
+For an input that is being used for `packages`, the attribute set passed to the function will be the set of packages, not a set with a `packages` attribute.

 ### Example